 Cymbalta and Pregnancy

-Cymbalta is not recommended for use during pregnancy, particularly in the third trimester, due to potential complications for the fetus.
-Pregnant women or those planning to become pregnant should have a thorough discussion with their healthcare provider about the risks and benefits of continuing Cymbalta.
+Given possible problems for the fetus, cymbalta is not advised for use during pregnancy, especially in the third trimester.
+Those who intend to become pregnant or those who are already pregnant should have a careful conversation with their doctor on the advantages and hazards of continuing Cymbalta.

 Cymbalta and Suicidal Ideation